cloudblog004/fantasticfoodies/content/en/posts/423-how-to-make-super-quick-homemade-cheesy-baked-chicken-with-tomato-sauce.md

 ##### Instructions to make Cheesy Baked Chicken With Tomato Sauce:

 1. Preheat oven to 240 to 250℃.
 Cut each Chicken Fillet into halves or quarters.
-Season with Salt &amp; Pepper.
+Season with Salt & Pepper.
 1. Heat Oil in an oven-safe pan over high heat, cook Chicken.
 After browned both sides, add Garlic and Onion, and cook until Onion is soft.
 1. Add Passata, stir in Herb and bring to the boil.
 (You can use Tomato Pasta Sauce instead of Passata.)
-Season with Salt &amp; Pepper as required.
+Season with Salt & Pepper as required.
 Sprinkle Shredded Cheese over, and bake for 10 minutes or until top is golden.
 1. Sprinkle with finely chopped Parsley and serve with rice or pasta.
 1. Ready to serve and ENJOY!